seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **ISABELLA**
 Because authority, though it err like others,
 Hath yet a kind of medicine in itself,
-That skins the vice o’ the top.
+That skins the vice o' the top.
 Go to your bosom;
 Knock there, and ask your heart what it doth know
-That’s like my brother’s fault: if it confess
+That's like my brother's fault: if it confess
 A natural guiltiness such as is his,
 Let it not sound a thought upon your tongue
-Against my brother’s life.
+Against my brother's life.

 **ANGELO**
 *\[Aside]*
-She speaks, and ’tis
+She speaks, and 'tis
 Such sense, that my sense breeds with it.
 Fare you well.

 **ISABELLA**